 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, both as amended, which are intended to be covered by the safe harbor for "forward-looking statements" provided by the Private Securities Litigation Reform Act of 1995.
 Any statements contained in this Quarterly Report on Form 10-Q, other than statements of historical fact, including statements about management's beliefs and expectations, are forward-looking statements and should be evaluated as such.
 These statements are made on the basis of management's views and assumptions regarding future events and business performance.
-We use words such as "believe," "expect," "anticipate," "intends," "estimate," "forecast," "project," "will," "plan," "should" and similar expressions to identify forward-looking statements involve risks and uncertainties that may cause actual results to differ materially from any future results, performance or achievements expressed or implied by such statements.
+We use words such as "believe," "expect," "anticipate," "intends," "estimate," "forecast," "project," "will," "plan," "should" and similar expressions to identify forward-looking statements.
+Forward-looking statements expressed or implied by such statements.
 Potential risks and uncertainties, among others, that could cause actual results to differ materially are discussed under "Part I - Item 1A.
 Risk Factors" of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and include, but are not limited to:

-- the sensitivity of our business to economic and financial market conditions generally and economic conditions in CECO's service areas; - dependence on fixed price contracts and the risks associated therewith, including actual costs exceeding estimates and method of accounting for revenue; - the effect of growth on CECO's infrastructure, resources and existing sales; - the ability to expand operations in both new and existing markets; - the potential for contract delay or cancellation as a result of on-going or worsening supply chain challenges; - liabilities arising from faulty services or products that could result in significant professional or product liability, warranty or other claims; - changes in or developments with respect to any litigation or investigation;
+- the sensitivity of our business to economic and financial market conditions generally and economic conditions in CECO's service areas; - dependence on fixed price contracts and the risks associated therewith, including actual costs exceeding estimates and method of accounting for revenue; - the effect of growth on CECO's infrastructure, resources and existing sales; - the ability to expand operations in both new and existing markets; - the potential for contract delay or cancellation as a result of on-going or worsening supply chain challenges; - liabilities arising from faulty services or products that could result in significant professional or product liability, warranty or other claims; - · changes in or developments with respect to any litigation or investigation;